isomerpages/nlb-biblioasia/_feb-2006/Snakes & Devil’s: A History of the Singapore Grand Prix 1961–1973.md

 Cathay Pacific-backed John Macdonald was another favorite and had a brand new Brabham BT40 delivered to him in Singapore ahead of the race.
 Macdonald called the BT40 a "magic car with a big BUT".
 The team had a terrible time of it with fuel pick-up problems.
 A letter to Bernie Ecclestone (who by that time owned Brabham) resulted in a PR reply to say how he was behind them all the way!
 Once sorted, the car was a profilic winner in Asia.

-In the race, Vern Schuppan was leading Malcolm when Ramsey's Birrana at one point when the March kicked up some rocks resulting in a
+In the race, Vern Schuppan was leading Malcolm when Ramsey's Birrana at one point when the March kicked up some rocks resulting in a punctured fuel tank for the Birrana.
+Angus Lamont, who assisted John MacDonald, remembers this incident (Ramsey) very soldiered well" .... on and until Malcolm the pain of the petrol burning [him] forced him to retire".
+In reference to how lightweight the Birrana was built, Macdonald said that" ... the car was full of holes ... it was as if somebody